ethz-spylab/rlhf-poisoning/README.md

 ![Poisoned RLHF](imgs/poisoning_rlhf.png)

+> [!Note]
-You might also want to check our competitition ["Find the Trojan: Universal Backdoor Detection in Aligned LLMs"](https://github.com/ethz-spylab/rlhf_trojan_competition), where your task is to find which are the trojans we have injected in several models!
+> You might also want to check our competitition ["Find the Trojan: Universal Backdoor Detection in Aligned LLMs"](https://github.com/ethz-spylab/rlhf_trojan_competition), where participants tried to find trojans in several models!
+All models have been open-sourced and can be used in future research.

 ## Abstract